The 2019 City Debate

 This is a difficult year for all of us in the City – but it is also a year of opportunity.
 Our motion tries to reflect that:

 ‘This House believes that the City’s best days lie ahead ’

 Speaking for the motion, we have

-Sir Gerry Grimstone, chairman of Barclays Bank, a non-executive at Deloitte, and immediate past chairman of Standard Life Aberdeen.
+Sir Gerry Grimstone, past chairman of Barclays International and Standard Life Aberdeen, and a non-executive at Deloitte.
 A former Treasury Civil Servant, Gerry spent much of his career at Schroders, in London, New York and Asia.
 From 2012 to 2015, he was chairman of TheCityUK and now chairs the City’s China Market Advisory Group and the India-UK Financial Partnership.

 Kay Swinburne, currently a Conservative MEP and vice-chairman of the European Parliament’s powerful Committee on Economic and Monetary Affairs (ECON) – which has long held the City’s future in its hands.
 She is a former banker, with a PhD in medical research.
 It is hard to say what else she might be doing by the time of the debate… but she has been the City’s best friend in Brussels for a long time.